rathesDot/rathes.de/resources/contents/blog/en/readme-driven-development.md

 **Write the Readme first.**

 That's all.
-This rule will help to avoid that pieces of software becomes useless once it is finished.
+This rule will help you to avoid that pieces of software become useless once it is finished.

 ## Implementing Readme Driven Development